sierratjv/Batstone_Lab_UNIX_Tutorial/softwares.md

 # Core genome identifier
 ### Spine
-For offical website, go to [Spine](https://github.com/egonozer/Spine).
+For offical website, go to [Spine](https://github.com/egonozer/Spine). <br>
+For official article, go to [Ozer, E.A., Allen, J.P. & Hauser, A.R.
+Characterization of the core and accessory genomes of Pseudomonas aeruginosa using bioinformatic tools Spine and AGEnt.
+BMC Genomics 15, 737 (2014)](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-15-737#citeas).